 The genetic engineering that takes place in the lab just recreates a natural process, An adds.
 But it takes out the randomness of nature, allowing scientists to insert particular genes that will benefit a crop.

 “I think that’s what people are hung up on: the fact that there are actual scientists who are deliberately inserting a gene into a plant.
 People tend to think that random occurrence in nature is preferential to it being done deliberately … People have this idea that if it’s natural it can’t be bad, which is patently false because there’s a lot of natural things out there that will kill us.”

-As An points out, genetic modification is any change that occur to an organism’s DNA over time.
+An points out that genetic modification is any change that occurs in an organism’s DNA over time.
 This includes change resulting from breeding, the way dogs and cast are bred for desirable characteristics

-“A lot of existing species already have foreign DNA,” An says.
+“A lot of existing species already have foreign DNA.”

 However, what most people are thinking of when they talk about GMOs are foods that have been genetically engineered, that have had DNA from another organism inserted into their genetic code because that foreign DNA offers a desirable attribute.